 On 23 March 2022 Phare Ponleu Selpak hosted a roundtable discussion on child protection and the promotion of positive discipline for children under the topic, “How to Apply Positive Discipline at School”, with seven guest speakers, including Mr. Chhun Ramy, Deputy Director of the Ministry of Education, Youth and Sports (MoEYS) of Cambodia and Mr. Teng Visal the Deputy Director of the Provincial Office of Education (PoE) in Battambang and representative of a few public schools.
 Student representatives participated in the audience as well.

-Mr. Chhun Ramay pointed out that the cases of violence against children have decreased by 36% since 2015, however there is still headway to be made, especially with the uptake of positive discipline as an alternative.
+Mr. Chhun Ramay pointed out that the cases of violence against children have decreased by 36% since 2015.
+However there is still headway to be made, especially with the uptake of positive discipline as an alternative.
 A pilot on positive discipline has been launched in Battambang, Prey Veng and Kampot provinces last year.
-After the pilot implemention is successful, the draft guidelines will be approved in 2022 and implemented across the country.
+After the pilot implementation is successful, the draft guidelines will be approved in 2022 and implemented across the country.

 A student asked the panelists a very valid question – “what action is taken against teachers that resort to corporal punishment.”
 The child protection and positive guidelines set outline several procedures in dealing with teachers that do not follow the guidelines.